 Everyone’s heard how Disney vacations are expensive!
 But once you have your Park tickets and are inside the gates, you have a choice how much you’d like to pinch pennies or break the bank.
+You can truly do Disney on a budget.
 What if I told you that you could have an entirely cost-free day inside the Parks?
 Essentially a day at Walt Disney World or Disneyland for free?
 These are tried and true insider tips from someone who’s gone to the Parks many times on a dime!

 Please note that this post contains affiliate links.
 Clicking through and making a purchase through these links helps me in a small financial way, so thank you!

-Read on for my helpful tips about taking on Walt Disney World and Disneyland for free!
+Read on for my helpful tips about doing Disney on a budget!

 1. Getting into the Park – Money Saving Tips & Discounted Tickets

-Sorry you can’t jump the fence, you’ll still need to buy your tickets!
-I recommend doing so upfront to save time at the gate.
+I recommend purchasing tickets upfront to save time at the gate.
 Follow these rules to buying tickets and still save a few dollars.

 - Do not be tempted to purchase from Ebay, on Craigslist or from a seller on the side of the street!
 Sellers might offer you the extra days left on their multi-day passes but this is a risky move that might cause a loss of your money so don’t do that!